Tips If Your Insurance is Being Canceled After You Did Not Do Repairs

 If your insurance company asks you to replace your roof because it is too old, for example, get a professional roofer to do a roof inspection.
 Are they asking you to install a handrail where you don't think it is necessary?
 Call your local city inspector and find out about handrail requirements, if you meet the safety standards, ask them to give you a report.

-What to Do When Your Insurance Company Asks You to Update Your Electricity or Wiring
+Insurance Company Asking to Update Electricity or Wiring

 A common situation that occurs is an insurance company questioning the safety of the electrical wiring in the house.
 Certain types of wiring found in old homes, such as knob and tube wiring can be extremely dangerous.
 Another example is when the insurance company thinks your electrical box needs to be replaced or updated.
 There are many cases of fires starting due to overloaded electrical boxes, especially today when we have so many electrical appliances turned on at once.
 The power supply needed in the 1950s or even '80s is nothing compared to what we use in an average household now.